dungeoneer-io/lmbda-rlm-scanner/README.md

 - Add projects secrets to github repo `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 - Will need to have a named lambda function already created by the name in deploy yml. `lmda-rlm-scanner` here
 - Pre-made lambda is going to need environment variables on board, also make local uncommitted .env with those same values.
 It'll make sure local runs work
+- Create Event Rule in Amazon EventBridge to kick off the named lambda every day

+        Much of this will be in a Terraform file so it doesn't need to be done manually
 ```
 ZEPHYR_BLIZZDATA_MONGO_CONSTRING="VALUEHERE"
 ZEPHYR_BLIZZARD_API_KEY="VALUEHERE"